 The central physical quantities in the LL relation (\ref{eq:L3}) can be extracted from the solutions of Eq. (\ref{Schro}) in both free space and trapped systems.
 In free space, the rate constant for three-body recombination at collision energy $E$ is defined as

-with $k=(2\mu E/\hbar^2)^{1/2}$, $f$ running over all final $W_f$ (atom-dimer) channels, $\lambda$ running over the initial (three-body continuum) $W_\lambda$ channels, and the corresponding $S$-matrix obtained from the solutions of Eq.~(\ref{Schro}) \cite{wang2011pra}.
+with $k=(2\mu E/\hbar^2)^{1/2}$, $f$ running over all final $W_f$ (atom-dimer) channels, $\lambda$ running over the initial $W_\lambda$ (three-body continuum) channels, and the corresponding $S$-matrix obtained from the solution of Eq.~(\ref{Schro}) \cite{wang2011pra}.
 In the above equation, $L_3^{J}$ is the partial-wave contribution to $L_3$ for the total orbital angular momentum, $J$.
 For ultracold bosonic gases, the total rate $L_3(E)$ is dominated by the $J=0$ partial rate, with all other $J$ contributions vanishing as $E\rightarrow0$ \cite{esry2001pra,dincao2005prl}, only becoming important for energies beyond $E_c=\hbar^2/ma^2$ \cite{dincao2004prl}.
-In the present work, we only study $L_3^{J=0}$ recombination and its connection to the lifetime of the $J=0$ trapped three-body states.
+In the present work, we study $L_3^{J=0}$ recombination and its connection to the lifetime of the $J=0$ trapped three-body states.

-By introducing the harmonic trap $V_{\rm ho}(R)=\mu \omega_{\rm ho}^{2}R^2/2$ into Eq.~(\ref{Schro}), each $W_\lambda$ channel will support a series of trapped states with energy $E_q$ and width $\Gamma_q$, arising from the decay into $W_f$ channels (illustrated in Fig. \ref{fig:trap3}(a); see further details in Ref.~\cite{sm}).
+By introducing the harmonic trap $V_{\rm ho}(R)=\mu \omega_{\rm ho}^{2}R^2/2$ into Eq.~(\ref{Schro}), each $W_\lambda$ channel will support a series of trapped states with energy $E_q$ and width $\Gamma_q$, arising from the decay into $W_f$ channels [illustrated in Fig. \ref{fig:trap3}(a); see further details in Ref.~\cite{sm}].

-Here, we focus only on trapped states associated with the $\lambda=\lambda_{\rm min}=0$ channel, as this is also the dominant channel for $L_3(E)^{J=0}$ \cite{wang2011pra}.
-As we will see below, our numerical calculations shows that the with $\Gamma_q$ for trapped states associated with $\lambda\ne0$ are extremely narrow, as a result of the weak decay in such channels.
-(Note that in the following we omit $J$ and $\lambda$ in our notation unless stated otherwise.)
-Here, the energies and widths of the trap states are determined via the time delay,
+Here, we focus on trapped states associated with the $\lambda=\lambda_{\rm min}=0$ channel, as this is the dominant channel for $L_3^{J=0}(E)$ \cite{wang2011pra}.
+As we will see below, our numerical calculations show that the widths $\Gamma_q$ for trapped states associated with $\lambda\ne0$ are extremely narrow, indicating the weak decay from such channels.
+(Note that we omit $J$ and $\lambda$ in our following notation unless stated otherwise.)
+Here, the energies and widths of the trap states are determined via the time delay $\tau_D(E)$,

 with the eigenphase-shift sum, $\delta_S$, obtained from the corresponding $S$-matrix elements \cite{Nielsen:2002} extracted from the solutions of Eq.~(\ref{Schro}) with the trap $V_{\rm ho}(R)$.
-As usual, near the energy of a trapped state, the time-delay exhibits a Lorentzian line shape [see Fig. \ref{fig:trap3}(b)], reaching its maximum at $E=E_q$, with a corresponding width determined by $\Gamma_q=4\hbar/\tau_D(E_q)$.
+As usual, near the energy of a trapped state, the time delay exhibits a Lorentzian line shape [see Fig. \ref{fig:trap3}(b)], reaching its maximum at $E=E_q$, with a width determined by $\Gamma_q=4\hbar/\tau_D(E_q)$.
 See Ref.~\cite{sm} for details on our numerical procedure to determine $E_q$ and $\Gamma_q$.